Download as PDF (for docs.racklet.io)

 This proposal consists of a detailed breakdown of the Values of the project, who we think will be using this project (what kind of user persona we are optimizing for, in User Perspectives), how we envision the users will use it (User Goals), and finally, a high-level overview of the hardware/software Layers.

-Any further technical details are out of scope for this RFC, they will be covered by upcoming, category-sorted ones.
+Any further technical details are out of scope for this RFC.
+Those will be covered by upcoming, more detailed RFCs.

 The following values apply to the whole system, and are sorted roughly in priority order, as a guideline when making decisions.
 Future RFCs should outline in their "Motivation" chapter what values have (or have not) been adhered in the RFC and how.

 Disclaimer: All of these values are aspirational, they are not literal guarantees that can be used for liability claims.
 We expect to iteratively improve towards and get closer to these goals as the project matures and new versions are released.